Back to Blog

 After each practice exam, thoroughly review your mistakes.
 Don't just check answers.
 Understand why you missed problems and how to solve them correctly.

-Use practice resources like Stamp Prep for targeted review of weak areas.
+Use practice resources like Stamp Prep for targeted review of weak areas — start a free trial to access problems organized by exam topic.
 The more problems you work, the better your pattern recognition becomes.

 Week 12: Final Review